- What is my quota and how can I get it increased?

 Disk quota is regularly increased.
 Disk quota can be increased in special cases.
 Request more disk quota by visiting the ECS main office, 1256 SC.

 I'm over quota but I need the files still on my account.
 How can I keep them and get under quota?

 Read about Reducing Disk Usage.
 You can save files you need occasionally but not daily to some removable storage device like a flash drive or a portable hard drive.

 If you need more help getting under quota, talk to the consultant at the Engineering Help Desk, 1253 SC, 319-335-5055.

 How do I get to files in my home directory from home?

-Faculty and staff use the Junos Pulse VPN to get to files in their home directory.
+Faculty and staff use the Cisco Anyconnect VPN or Junos Pulse VPN to get to files in their home directory.
 Connect2 is available on any computer platform that runs a web browser.
 Students can use VDI to get to files.
 Faculty and staff can run Remote Desktop from home to connect to your campus computer.